Accelerating convolutional neural network by exploiting sparsity on GPUs

 \section{Introduction}

-\IEEEPARstart{C}{onvolutional} neural network (CNN) plays a crucial role in deep learning, which facilitates the development of computer vision \cite{EfficientNet}, medical image classification\cite{b1}, natural language processing\cite{b4}, recommender system\cite{b5} etc. CNN is also an essential part of many complex neural network models\cite{b6,b7}.
+Convolutional neural network (CNN) plays a crucial role in deep learning, which facilitates the development of computer vision \cite{EfficientNet}, medical image classification \cite{b1}, natural language processing \cite{b4}, recommender system \cite{b5} etc. CNN is also an essential part of many complex neural network models \cite{b6,b7}.
 However, it is time-consuming for training and inference of CNN.
 Improving the execution speed of CNN is of great importance for accelerating its applications.
-Convolution operations usually take up a large part of the total execution time of CNN, even more than 70\% in the well-known convolution neural networks such as VGG, ResNet and YOLO \cite{b8,b39}.
-From the hardware perspective, designing an architecture suitable for convolution computation to achieve acceleration is a feasible strategy\cite{b9,b10}, e.g. Tensor Cores \cite{b11, GPU-MICRO-2019}.
-From the software perspective, a series of algorithmic optimization techniques were developed, such as im2col-based method \cite{b12,b13}, FFT-based method \cite{b14}, and Winograd-based method \cite{b15}.
-The above acceleration methods have been integrated into cuDNN library, which is a state-of-the-art library for deep learning on GPU\cite{b16}.
+Convolution operations usually take up a large part of the total execution time of CNN, even more than 70\% in the well-known CNNs such as VGG, ResNet and YOLO \cite{b8,b39}.
+Designing specific hardware architectures for convolution computation is a feasible way to accelerate CNN \cite{b9,b10}, e.g. Tensor Cores \cite{b11, STC}.
+Some algorithmic optimization techniques are also developed, such as Im2col \cite{b12,gemm_coordinated}, FFT \cite{b14}, and Winograd \cite{b15}.
+The above acceleration methods are integrated into cuDNN, which is a state-of-the-art library for deep learning on GPU \cite{b16}.

 The convolution operation in CNN refers to the process in which the convolution kernel samples on the feature map.
-In the sampling process, the convolution kernel carries out a weighted summation operation on the sampling area, and the entire feature map is sampled according to the stride size.
 The process of convolution contains a lot of multiplications and additions, so reducing these operations are effective for acceleration.
-Network pruning and RELU activation are common operations in deep neural networks, which result in a large number of zero values in the network.
-For the feature map that needs to be calculated for the convolution operation, the ratio of zero values can achieve more than 0.7 in the deep layers of the network after multiple epochs.
-The pursuit of precision in deep neural networks leads to dozens of iterations, so the large sparsity in the feature map is inevitable.
-The calculation of these zero values, however, is useless for the convolution result\cite{b17}.
-In other words, if we can skip the zero-value calculation in the convolution operation, this will enormously reduce operations of multiplication and addition.
+Network pruning \cite{CNN-Channel-Prune} and RELU activation are common operations in CNNs, which result in a large number of zero values in the network.
+For the feature map, the ratio of zero values evolves \cite{CompileSparse} and can be more than 0.8 in the deep layers of the network after multiple epochs.
+The pursuit of precision in CNNs leads to dozens of epochs, so the large sparsity in the feature map is inevitable.
+The calculation of these zero values, however, is useless for the convolution result \cite{cpu-sparseconv}.
+In other words, if we can skip the zero-value calculation in the convolution operation, this will reduce operations of multiplication and addition.